 state to attend educational workshops on Management, Behavior &

-Training, Shelter Services, Field Services, and Shelter Medicine.
+Training, Shelter Services, Community Outreach, Field Services, and Shelter Medicine.

-SHAC serves over 140 humane societies, SPCAs, city and county
+SHAC serves nearly 150 humane societies, SPCAs, city and county

 throughout California.
 We offer assistance to our members through